ahervy/www/src/content/portfolio/how-to.md

 ## My role

-I created documentation and UI copy to support safe and autonomous API key management.
+I defined and documented the API key management workflows, and wrote UI copy to make critical actions and their consequences explicit.

 ## Approach